MasseyHacks/masseyhacks-tutorials/intro-to-android/README-v2.md

 ### What's an Activity?

 An `Activity` is a component of your application that your user can interact with.
 Activities usually take care of creating a window in which you can add your UI.
-For example, you should be able to see that there's a `Empty Activity`, which is just an empty window, a `Google Maps Activity` which is the base activity for Google Maps based applications, and there's a whole bunch of other things.
+For example, you should be able to see that there's an `Empty Activity`, which is just an empty window, a `Google Maps Activity` which is the base activity for Google Maps based applications, and there's a whole bunch of other things.

 *Note*: Some activities require higher versions of the SDK than 8.